ccifuentesr/cif21-multiplicity/README.md

 1. <small id="f1">Centro de Astrobiología (CSIC-INTA), Madrid, Spain</small>
 2. <small id="f2">Lyceè Français, Madrid, Spain</small>

-_One is the loneliest number that you'll ever do
-Two can be as bad as one
-It’s the loneliest number since the number one_

 <a href="https://www.youtube.com/watch?v=DYzY7-V5vxY" target="_blank">One</a>, Harry Nilsson, _Aerial Ballet_ (1968)

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)